in the you of you is the me of me is us, of us is love

 First, we have to protect one another.
 Grapes are very tender and must be carefully looked after, to be protected from frost, birds, insects and anything that may harm them or compromise their quality.
 Likewise, when the wine process begins, the lids have to be tightened because even if a little air gets into the jars, the taste left may be bitter.

 Our relationships and families need to be protected like the grapes and wine.
 We have to have the integrity to protect one another, protect the sacredness and privacy of our bonds, and protect the hearts of our loved ones.
-Do not let anything disturb or taint the beauty and holiness of your love.
+Do not let anything disturb or taint the beauty and pure innocence of your love.
+Protect one another, don’t go behind your backs, and stand up to those who speak your loved ones harm or gossip.
+Whenever problems arise between the two of you, keep it between you, and approach one another with care, because human hearts are fragile and trust is easily broken.
+Trust is what love is built on.

 When we love someone, they become a part of us.
 As they in you, you in them, keep it warm and safe in the church of your hearts.
 Stay in grace, compassion, integrity and fidelity.
 And remember patience, for patience is the mark of truest love.
 Patience opens us like a flower and enters the soul of matter.

 Along the beautiful devotional pathway of your relationships, friendships and family, love, love, love each other consciously.
 Spend time re-exploring and re-learning each other, as we change through the years and we can’t get lazy with paying attention to one another.
 No matter how long we’ve lived under the same roof, we change in our inner worlds, and there will always be parts in both ourselves and the other that will remain wild and unknown like the wild unknown lands we sometimes come across.
 Don’t take each other for granted assuming you know it all, as there are always new shades and nuances to discover in the changing lights when the sun shines upon them.
+Loving is art.
+Whether it is wine making, love making, poetry making, life making … it is all a beautiful weaving of love through our every day lips, hands and ordinary gestures.

 For more of my writings, browse through my Art of Love.

-I love what I do, I love to create and contribute, and if you’d like to support my work of love, you can do so by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
-If you would like to work with me, visit my Sacred Offerings
+I love what I do, I love to create and contribute, and if you’d like to support my work of love, you can do so by sharing my articles and poems, buy my poetry books or donate some magic coins in my hat on Paypal.
+If you would like to work with me, visit my Offerings

 Your support means so much to me!
 Thank you wholeheartedly!